 A good display tells a story.
-It connects Library and visitors on several levels.
-It shows that you care for your environment, that you connect with the community and it shows that you value your customer’s opinion, Through making a display, one that makes your customer smile or contemplate, you connect with a future musician, mum or scientist.
+It connects your product and your visitors on several levels.
+It shows that you care for your environment, that you connect with the community and it shows that you value your customer’s opinion.
+Through making a display – one that makes your customer smile or contemplate – you connect with a future musician, mum, plumber or scientist.

-I love sharing my ideas and enjoy seeing my work copied, to me that is a great compliment.
+I like sharing my ideas and I enjoy seeing my work being copied because to me that’s the biggest compliment one can get.
+Copyright is a very modern invention, Leonardo da Vinci had no idea it existed nor had Socrates.
 All photos and descriptions are Creative Commons and therefore free to use.

-I hope that my tips and tricks will help you to feel confident you can create beautiful displays.
-You can copy and use whatever you like.
-If you make a display you're proud of with use of this website, please let me know.
+I hope that my displays, tips and tricks will help you to make your own eye-catching displays.
+You can copy and use whatever you like it’s all in the public area.
+If you make a display with the help of this website, please let me know.
 It’s great to get positive feedback.